M2000Interpreter/Version8/readme.txt

 M2000 Interpreter and Environment

-Version 10 revision 14 active-X
+Version 10 revision 15 active-X
-Another bug in JsonArray object fixed.
+Update the subsystem for reading and changing properties for com objects with more than one index.

 George Karras, Kallithea Attikis, Greece.